-Holloman AFB (HAFB) normally relies on surface water (40 percent) and groundwater (60 percent) for potable water, but due to the 2012 Little Bear Forest fire the surface water source is expected to be unavailable until 2022.
-Holloman AFB will be relying on various wells located 12 to 35 miles southeast of the base near the foothills of the Sacramento Mountains for the next 1-2 years.
+Holloman AFB (HAFB) normally relies on surface water (40 percent) and groundwater (60 percent) for potable water, but due to the 2012 Little Bear forest fire the surface water source is expected to be tentatively unavailable until 2025.
+Until the surface water source is available again, Holloman AFB will be relying on various wells located 12 to 35 miles southeast of the base near the foothills of the Sacramento Mountains.

-Groundwater is drawn from a total of 15 wells with an average depth of 450 to 550 feet.
+Groundwater is drawn from 16 wells with an average depth of 450 to 550 feet.
 There are five well fields in operation, Boles, Escondido, San Andres, Frenchy, and Douglas.
-Groundwater extracted from the well fields is transported via pipeline to two ground level storage tanks located in Boles and San Andres well fields, with a total capacity of 0.9 MG.
-These water storage tanks are constantly being filled to prevent water deficits from occurring on-base.
-Ten years ago, average daily water demand on-base was approximately 2.1 million gallons per day (MGD) (6.4 acre-feet) or 766.5 MG per year.
-The average for 2020 was about 1.2 MGD or
+Groundwater extracted from the well fields is transported via pipeline to two ground level storage tanks located in Boles and San Andres well fields, with a total capacity of 0.9 million gallons (MG).
+These water storage tanks are constantly being filled to prevent water deficits from occurring onbase.
+Ten years ago, average daily water demand on-base was approximately 1.2 million gallons per day (MGD) or 438 MG per year.